adliwahid/awesome-incident-response/README.md

 * [SCOT](http://getscot.sandia.gov/) - Sandia Cyber Omni Tracker (SCOT) is an Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
 Our goal is to add value to the incident response process without burdening the user
 * [RTIR](https://www.bestpractical.com/rtir/) - Request Tracker for Incident Response (RTIR) is the premier open source incident handling system targeted for computer security teams.
 We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
 RTIR builds on all the features of Request Tracker
 * [threat_note](https://github.com/defpoint/threat_note) - A lightweight investigation notebook that allows security researchers the ability to register and retrieve indicators related to their research
+* [OTRS](https://www.otrs.com/otrs-free-help-desk/) - Open Technology Real Services (OTRS) web based ticketing system is known to be used by CERTs/CSIRTs.
+Some useful features for security response teams included support for PGP, reporting or stats generation, templates and artifacts management

 ### Evidence Collection
 * [Live Response Collection](https://www.brimorlabs.com/tools/) - The Live Response collection by BriMor Labs is an automated tool that collects volatile data from Windows, OSX, and *nix based operating systems